wp-plugins/pixel-sitemap/readme.txt

 == Description ==

-Pixmap Sitemap Plugin allows with the use of widget to display in sidebar links on the posts in compact way, namely as a rows of 1 pixel pictures.
+Pixel Sitemap Plugin allows with the use of widget to display in sidebar links on the posts in compact way, namely as a rows of 1 pixel pictures.

 The main features are: